 Add the following lines:

 Save and close the file.
-Restart the apache and jenkins service for the changes to take effects:
+Restart the apache and Jenkins service for the changes to take effect: